About North Idaho College

 NIC Booster Club

 For more information or to become a member, contact the NIC Athletics Office at (208) 769-3348.
-Booster Club luncheons are held twice monthly throughout the year.
+Booster Club luncheons are held twice monthly throughout the school year.

 Official North Idaho College publications, such as catalogs, brochures, course and fee schedules, etc., are not to be considered as binding contracts between NIC and its students.
 NIC and its divisions reserve the right to: